 Research Handbook on Digital Sociology

 On behalf of Edward Elgar Publishing, I am editing the new ‘Research handbook on Digital Sociology’.
 The handbook aspires to be a leading reference on digital sociology and social science research in the digital era.
 To this end, the book aims to bring together ground-breaking contributions from renowned scholars of various academic disciplines working at the frontier of research on digitalisation and society.
-The handbook will come in the form of an edited volume and is scheduled for publication in 2022.
-It will be part of Edward Elgar’s book series Research Handbooks in Sociology.
+The handbook will come in the form of an edited volume and is scheduled for publication in 2023.
+It is part of Edward Elgar’s book series Research Handbooks in Sociology.

 ISOTIS – Inclusive Education and Social Support to Tackle Inequalities in Society

 ISOTIS is a collaborative project funded by the European Union (H2020 scheme), that includes 17 partners and 11 countries.
 In the project I am leading Work Package 1 – Inequality in Educational Careers.
 I am local PI at the Trinity College Dublin.
 Pioneering in Europe, the work package combines recent and high-quality longitudinal data from various countries in an innovative comparative and longitudinal design.
 Findings from this research reach out to both academia and the public discourse by contributing significant insights into emergence, development and persistence of educational inequality as children are growing up and navigating through school.

 The Late Divide: Gender and the Division of Labor in Older Couples